Wilkes County Vehicle Impound Guide

 How to Find Your Vehicle

-Until we have the specific impound lot details, here's how to locate your car:
+Since specific impound lot details aren't readily available, here's how to locate your car:

-• Reference your case number: When you call, provide your name and, most importantly, your case number.
+• Reference your booking number: When you call, provide your name and your booking number.
 This will help them quickly locate the information about your vehicle.
+The Wilkes County Sheriff’s Office is located at 225 Andrew Dr, Washington, GA 30673.

 What You Need to Retrieve Your Vehicle